Neuroarchitecture and Feng Shui: the overlap of an ancient art and an emerging science

 Neuroarchitecture is the study of how our built/created environments affect us neurologically and physiologically.

-Feng shui is the ancient Chinese system (dating back 4,000 years) of arranging our environments in a way that enhances our lives, through the study of how those arrangements affect our qi, or life energy.
+Feng shui is the ancient Chinese system (dating back ~4,000 years) of arranging our environments in a way that enhances our lives through the study of how those arrangements affect our qi, or life energy.

-• Both consider the visual impact of textures, and how they have the power to cause or reduce stress.
+—Both consider the visual impact of textures, and how they have the power to cause or reduce stress.

-• Both also deal with lighting, sound, space arrangement, and clutter, linking both to stress levels and mood.
+—Both also deal with lighting, sound, space arrangement, and clutter, linking both to stress levels and mood.

 Biophilic design is the incorporation of natural elements into our spaces, such as potted plants, natural light, views of the natural world, and fractal-like patterns (repeating at scale, which occurs often in nature).

 A team of researchers at University of Cambridge are studying the impact of architectural styles on brain inflammation, which is linked to stress, depression, Alzheimers, and schizophrenia.
 Participants in this study were asked to look at two different photos of high-rise buildings.
 The first was a biophilic design with repeating patterns in the structure, utilized organic building materials (specifically wood in this case), and lots of vegetation on balconies and incorporated in the interiors.
 The second was a typical office building that could have been pulled from any city, a mass of concrete and glass and repeating rectangles with a matching interior lacking natural light or any potted plants.
-The brain activity of the participants was measured using electroencephalography (EEG) technology, a sort of cap with electrodes, to map their brain’s electrical activity as they viewed the photos.
+The brain activity of the participants was measured using electroencephalography (EEG) technology, a little cap with electrodes, to map their brain’s electrical activity as they viewed the photos.
 What the researchers found was participants experienced lower levels of brain inflammation when exposed to the building with the high rate of biophilic design.

 And this is just a singular study out of many that show how biophilic design - utilizing textures, patterns, and materials that mimic or are made from nature - is linked to positive physiological and neurological responses (here is another and another).